Optimism brings accurate perception in Iterated Prisoner's Dilemma: Background

 \item Agent $i$ is matched with an opponent $j$ who does not exist in its memory.

 \item Then agent $i$ inquires other agents in its memory about agent $j$.
 The ones who keep information about agent $j$ in their memories are called members of the \emph{set of recommenders} ($R_{ij}$).
-All agent $k$'s where $ k \in R_{ij}$ share the perceived cooperation ratio ($t_{kj}$) with agent $i$.
+All agent $k$'s, where $ k \in R_{ij}$, share their perceived cooperation probability ($t_{kj}$) with agent $i$.
 For instance, if agent $i$ remembers agent $k$ and, agent $k$ remembers agent $j$, then agent $k$ passes $t_{kj}$ to agent $i$.